openfaas/docs/docs/tutorials/CLI-with-node.md

 > Did you know we also have a UI and Prometheus metrics built-into the stack?
 Head over to the [GitHub repo](https://github.com/alexellis/faas) to read more and to **Star** the repository.

 That concludes the coffee break - we just built and deployed our first Serverless Node.js OpenFaaS function - "Look Ma!
 No UI!"
 You can find help for any of the commands by passing in the `--help` parameter.

+* Acknowledgements:

+This post is based upon [Morning coffee with the OpenFaaS CLI](https://blog.alexellis.io/quickstart-openfaas-cli/) by Alex Ellis